patrickmguimaraes/msc-app/README.md

 ##### Endpoints

-The application is running at: `http://localhost:3000/` in your browser.
+The application is configureted to run on `http://localhost:3000/`.